Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

 * want to install Rad Pro from macOS or Linux.
 * your FNIRSI GC-01 became irresponsive and you need to recover your device.

 WARNING: Rad Pro is incompatible with devices with a CACHIP microprocessors.
-Following these instructions WILL BREAK YOUR DEVICE.
+Following these instructions with such devices WILL BREAK YOUR DEVICE.

 ## Supplies